oliverjam/learn-promises/README.md

 // logs 1, then 2, then 3
 ```

 When something needs to happen out of this order, we call it _asynchronous_.
 JavaScript handles this using a "queue".
 Anything asynchronous gets pushed out of the main running order and into the queue.
-Once JS finishes what it was doing moves on to the first thing in the queue.
+Once JS finishes what it was doing it moves on to the first thing in the queue.

 ```javascript
 console.log(1);